akkaoui-abdou/Example-Symfony4-CRUD/README.md

 To create your new Symfony application, first make sure you're using PHP 7.1 or higher and have [Composer](https://getcomposer.org/) installed.
 If you don't, start by [installing Composer globally](https://symfony.com/doc/current/setup/composer.html) on your system.

-Create your new project by running:
+Create your new project by running command:

 composer create-project symfony/website-skeleton my-project